Flow 23 --- RSA-2048 → ML-KEM-768 Immediate Rotation

 encrypt/decrypt(also supportssign/verify). -

-createRotation) with explicit acknowledgment that signing capabilities will be lost. -
+rotateKey) with explicit acknowledgment that signing capabilities will be lost.
+The kid does not change. -

-Encrypt a plaintext with the original RSA KID and watch the platform silently redirect the request to the ML-KEM successor.
+Encrypt a plaintext with the same KID and observe that the platform resolves it to the new

 Key points